ThisaruGuruge/movie-database/README.md

 ## Getting Started

-1. Clone the repository by running the following command.
+1. Clone the repository.

+2. Navigate to the `movie-database` directory.

     ```bash
-    git clone
+    cd movie-database
     ```

-2. Start the MySQL database using Docker.
+3. Start the MySQL database using Docker.

     ```bash
     docker-compose up
     ```

-3. Generate the persistence layer by running the following command.
+4. Generate the persistence layer by running the following command.

     ```bash
     bal persist generate
     ```

-4. Run the Ballerina service.
+5. Run the Ballerina service.

     ```bash
     bal run